The end of my first forestry job, the end of summer and the end of my marriage- Then

 A Sunday at Peet’s- Now, but also then

 This is the first time I have tried to write a post for this or any of my other blogs out in the elements away from my normal haunts.
 This certainly is not my normal writing environment.
 I am typing on my Smartphone, something I have not tried much before.
-It is pretty easy with my Blackberry 10.
-It completes words for me whether I type the correct keys or not.
+It is pretty easy with my BlackBerry 10.
+It completes words for me, whether I type the correct keys or not.
 And that has become an important feature on this phone since a neurological ailment has left me with a slight tremor.

 More forestry- and the summer tries to get me again-Then

-We had a study plot to look at that required us to drive in 20 miles or so into an area over roads that were not maintained.
-Scott drove in, claiming roads we too far gone to let anyone else do it, and he had been out here before.
+We had a study plot to look at that required us to drive 20 miles or so into an area over roads that were not maintained.
+Scott drove in, claiming roads were too far gone to let anyone else do it, and he had been out here before.
 This was fine with me.
 Even though we had all been required to pass an off-road driving test when hired, he could do as he pleased.

 Then, somewhere around 10 pm, I heard them.
 They stumbled into camp.
 It reminded me of how I must have looked that afternoon they brought me to the hospital.
 They both appeared to be OK.
 No broken bones or major cuts.
-I could tell they were sunburned, and they were a bit loopy sounding since they had been out in the elements most of the day with only a little food.
+I could tell they were sunburned, and they were a bit loopy-sounding since they had been out in the elements most of the day with only a little food.
 I got them food and water- if they wanted.
 They seemed to know to take it easy at first on both.
-After a very brief rest, and explanation of what had gone wrong, we decided we should drive out right then, to try to catch up with, and cancel the search that would no doubt be starting at sunrise.
+After a very brief rest and explanation of what had gone wrong, we decided we should drive out right then, to try to catch up with and cancel the search that would no doubt be starting at sunrise.
 You guessed it.
 I was the only one in condition to drive.
 At least Scott had managed to keep hold of the keys in their adventures.

 Worrying about the future; past- Now